nurky17/ThesisMotivationCode/README.md

 we added it to the package ourselves.

-The VG functions were added from the VarGamma code found at https://github.com/dlaptev/VarGamma/blob/master/VarGamma.py, but since we also had to edit a little that code too, we added the edited version as well.
+The VG functions were added from the VarGamma code found at https://github.com/dlaptev/VarGamma/blob/master/VarGamma.py, but since we also had to edit a little that code, we added the edited version as well.